[Math Lair] Game Theory

 2. A coin is flipped.
 If it comes up heads, you get $10.
 Otherwise you get nothing.

-Most people would go for option 2, and this option does maximize a player's average return ($5 versus $1).
-Now consider the following game in which you have the following choices:
+Most people would go for option 2; this choice is rational, since this option maximizes a player's average return ($5 versus $1).
+Now consider the following game in which you must choose between the following two possibilities:

 1. You get $1,000,000.